Registering Modules

 Remarks

-• To add a private GitHub repo to SSRD, you must first give our [email protected] GitHub account read access to your repo.
+- To add a private GitHub repo to SSRD, first grant our

-• Modules must include all dependencies resolvable from their repo, so if you have a second project that is not included in the repo that your module references, the build will fail.
-You can either include the shared library DLL in your module’s repo or publish it as a NuGet package.
+[email protected]account read access to the repo. - Modules must include all dependencies that SSRD can resolve from the same repository.
+If your module depends on another project outside the repo, either include the shared library DLL in the module repo or publish it as a NuGet package.

-• There are limited user facing error messages.
-If something unexpected happens, please let Freesnöw know so that he can investigate.
+- User-facing error messages are limited.
+If something unexpected happens, please let Freesnöw know so it can be investigated.